 E.2.2 The CLICS Validator

-PC2 supports an implementation of the default validator defined by the CLICS CCS specification, found at Error!
+PC2 supports an implementation of the default validator defined by the CLICS CCS specification, found at https://icpc.io/problem-package-format/spec/output_validatorsError!
 Hyperlink reference not valid..
 This is the validator typically used at the ICPC World Finals.

 The following screen shows the options available when the CLICS Validator implementation is selected: